Afghanistan at the Olympics

-Afghanistan has competed in 15 Summer Games.
+Afghanistan has competed in 16 Summer Games.
 They have never appeared in any Winter Games.
 The country made its first appearance at the Berlin Games in 1936.
-It has sent a delegation to 14 of the 19 Summer Games since then.
-It is organised by the Afghanistan National Olympic Committee, which is currently presided by Nazar Mohammad Mutmaeen.
+It has sent a delegation to 14 of the 19 subsequent Summer Games since then.
+It is organised by the National Olympic Committee of the Islamic Republic of Afghanistan.
+The Committee is currently in exile and presided by Hafizullah Wali Rahimi: the International Olympic Committee has not recognized the Taliban regime's Committee, headed by Ahmadullah Wasiq.

 History

 The country made its first appearance at the Berlin Games in 1936.
 Afghanistan competed at the 1948 Summer Olympics in London, sending a total of 31 competitors, which consisted of the men's field hockey and football teams.
 This is the highest number of athletes that Afghanistan has ever sent to a Summer Olympic Games.

 Afghanistan's football tournament culminated in Afghanistan being defeated 6-0 against Luxembourg, and they failed to qualify to the first round of the tournament.
 At the men's field hockey tournament won one match, drew one match and lost one match, resulting in placing third of four competing teams, with 3 points.
 Therefore, Afghanistan did not proceed to the semi-finals, finishing third in their respective group.

 In the following 1952 Games at Helsinki, Afghanistan did not participate.
 However, Afghanistan returned for the 1956 Games at Melbourne, sending a team of 12 for the men's field hockey tournament, with six of the competitors on the team having participated previously in 1948.

 Afghanistan did not send a team, sending an official to the Barcelona Games in 1992, and sent only two representatives to the Atlanta Games in 1996: light-middleweight boxer Mohammad Jawid Aman was disqualified after he arrived too late for the mandatory weigh-in and draw, which left marathon runner Abdul Baser Wasiqi as the country's sole representative.
 Wasiqi pulled a hamstring before the race, but competed nonetheless, limping his way through the marathon and finishing last.

-The ANOC was suspended by the IOC in 1999, and Afghanistan were subsequently banned from the Sydney Games in 2000 due to their discrimination against women under the rule of the Taliban and prohibition of sports of any kind.
+The ANOC was suspended by the IOC in 1999, and Afghanistan were subsequently banned from the Sydney Games in 2000 for discrimination against women under the rule of the Taliban and prohibition of sports of any kind.
 The country was re-instated in 2002 following the fall of the Taliban, and sent five representatives to the Athens Games in 2004.

 Among them were two women, Robina Muqim Yaar and Friba Razayee, the first ever women to compete for Afghanistan at the Olympics.

-Afghanistan sent a team of four competitors, including three men and one woman, Mehboba Ahdyar, to the Beijing Games of 2008.
-Ahdyar has received death threats due to her intended participation in the Games.
+Afghanistan sent a team of four competitors, including three men and one woman, Mehboba Ahdyar, to the 2008 Beijing Games.
+Ahdyar received death threats due to her intended participation in the Games.

 Afghanistan won their first summer Olympic medal during the 2008 Beijing Games, with Rohullah Nikpai winning a bronze in men's Taekwondo 58 kg, and their second at the 2012 Games with another bronze for Nikpai in the men's 68kg taekwondo event.